A Visit to Provence and Les Plus Beaux Villages de France

 Provencal artist Bernard Buffet (1928-1999) spent the last years of his life living and working outside of Tourtour.
 His widow donated a few of Buffet’s bronze sculptures to the municipality, and these are on display in the village.

 Ansouis is Perched on a hillside mostly protected from the Mistral wind.
-This gem of a village in the Luberon that definitely earns its status as one of the Les Plus Beaux Villages de France.
+This gem of a village in the Luberon definitely earns its status as one of the Les Plus Beaux Villages de France.
 With its tiny laneways, houses built into ancient ramparts, and stone facades with brightly painted shutters, this town oozes charm while retaining elements from its medieval past.
 Once a small fortified village, above the route joining the centres of Aix-en-Provence and Apt, the town and its fortress, leveraged that strategic position and solid, stone defensive walls for protection purposes during the Middle Ages.
 Today, inhabitants of Ansouis enjoy expansive, elevated views of the Grand Luberon mountain range and the Durance River Valley.

 Gordes is a hilltop town remarkable for its dry-stone walls.
 The village core sits proudly at the top of a rise making it one of the most photographed places in the Luberon.
 This town is practically a required pilgrimage stop for anyone who wants to say they have “been to Provence.”
-The name Gordes originates from the Celtic word Vordense, pronounced as Gordenses and eventually altered through ages to the current iteration.
+The name Gordes originates from the Celtic word Vordense, pronounced as Gordenses and eventually altered through the ages to the current iteration.
 The Abbey de Senaque with its beautiful lavender field and the Bories Village are two favourite spots to visit just outside of Gordes.

 Unlike the other villages on this list, in the Vaucluse, Lourmarin is not perched.
 Strolling through the laneways of Lourmarin feels like walking through a Provencal postcard.
 The town oozes with Provencal charm.
 It’s a photographer’s dream, with alleyways dappled with flowers clinging to old stone buildings.
 Visit the town’s dynamic Friday morning market with merchant stalls crowding the tiny streets.
 Any day of the week, there are plenty of tempting boutiques, art galleries and restaurants.
 One local’s favourite is Café Gaby.
-Do make the time to visit the privately-owned Château Lourmarin located just outside the village.
+Do take the time to visit the privately-owned Château Lourmarin located just outside the village.

 Once you have visited the hilltop village of Ménerbes, it is easy to understand why the Luberon and this town have enchanted so many.
 The charming main street compels you to pause and wander through an art gallery, or have a drink at one of the restaurants, particularly so if you have biked up the hill.
 Author Peter Mayle may have put Ménerbes and the Luberon on the radar for many of his readers, but that is more recent history.
 Long before his books were published, the town had already been discovered by those with creative talents including Pablo Picasso, Nicolas de Stael and Dora Maar (Picasso’s muse) among others.